metamorph-inc/openmeta-mms/BUILD.md

-# Building the META Tools
+# Building the Metamorphosys Tools
-The META tools can be compiled from the source code in this repository.
+The Metamorphosys tools can be compiled from the source code in this repository.
 Compilation requires a Windows PC and access to the internet (for downloading NuGet packages).

 # Build Machine Setup
-Follow these configuration instructions, in order, to set up your machine to build the META tools from source.
+Follow these configuration instructions, in order, to set up your machine to build the Metamorphosys tools from source.

 ## Windows x64 Professional (7 or 8.1)
 Install Windows updates until your version is current